-- Any volunteer organizations where experience and expertise are contentious issues because there is far fewer “paid” personnel in conventional leadership positions.
+- Any volunteer organizations where experience and expertise are contentious issues because there are far fewer “paid” personnel in conventional leadership positions.

 - Colleagues who complain about you.

 Even in these situations, however, the focus is on developing the skills needed to handle complex circumstances rather than on solving them.
 Unfortunately, many situations are simply unsolvable.
-To use your energy to find and obliterate issues will result in frustration and burnout.
+Using your energy to find and obliterate issues will result in frustration and burnout.